Yum-Audio/rnbo.maxapi.getset/README.md

 # rnbo-maxapi-getset

-This is a small example project, showcasing how to use the Max API to get and set parameters on rnbo~ objects.
+This is a small example project, showcasing how to use the Max API to get and set parameters on rnbo~ objects programmatically via a MaxMSP external.

 Additionally this project demonstrates a possible way of how to setup a project for a Min API (https://github.com/Cycling74/min-api) based MaxMSP external.